Upgrading Your Legacy Systems to a new CMMS

-A newer CMMS will also often have enhanced functionality over legacy systems.
-It might send notifications to tablets or cell phones, for example, while older systems cannot.
+A newer CMMS has enhanced functionality over legacy systems.
+It can send notifications to tablets or cell phones, for example, while older systems cannot.

-If you are still not sure how a new CMMS can benefit your business, contact Eagle Technology.
-We will be happy to look over your current system and discuss the specific benefits and costs of upgrading your current system into a modern CMMS like Proteus MMX.
-We can give you an idea of training timelines and what specific details will be necessary.
-Reach out to us today to find out more by email: email@example.com or 1-262-241-3845.
+If you are still not sure how a new CMMS can benefit your business, we are happy to look over your current system and discuss the specific benefits and costs of upgrading to a modern CMMS like Proteus MMX.
+We will give you an idea of training timelines and what specific details will be necessary.
+Reach out to us today to find out more by email: firstname.lastname@example.org or 1-262-241-3845.